Oxymetaphoric/milestone_project_3/README.md

 The database will contain 4 tables.
 One for the games, one for reviews, one for users, and a join table that gives me access to all games reviewed for a given user and all reviews from users for a given game.

+The game table will need a primary key that is an assigned id number that is auto-incrementing, then the data for each game (publisher, developer etc.) these fields should all be required, as users should not be able to add games with incomplete information into the db. image_url is a development feature, and would need to be replaced with an image upload dialogue linking to some backend storage.
+This is for many reasons, not least that hotlinking images is both impolite and very slow.

  Game Table
 | Column Name | Data Type | Constraints | Key | Nullable |